rogerwelin/alviss/README.md

 </p>

-**Alviss** is a scaffolder project that let's you provision and deploy production ready API:s in seconds on AWS
+**Alviss** is a scaffolding project that let's you provision and deploy production ready API:s in seconds on AWS using API Gateway and Lambda